-Direct Deposit of Paychecks: You will need to fill out the required form for Direct Deposit from Northwoods Child Developments bank account to yours.
-You will be given a pay sheet with wages earned and deductions, including year to date.
+Direct Deposit of Paychecks: You will need to fill out the required form for Direct Deposit.
+Once enrolled in direct deposit, funds will be automatically applied to your bank account each pay period.
+You will be given a pay stub with wages earned and deductions, including year to date.
+You may go on line to obtain them.
+Please see the Director for how to access your account.
+This will be given to you during your orientation.

 WAGES

 Wages will be set for each employee at the time of hire.
 This will be an agreement between the Director and employee.
 Wages will be based upon education, experience, job responsibilities, training, abilities, and length of service.
 Increases to wages will be based on the performance, professional growth, and responsibilities of the employee and upon agreement between the director and employee.
-Under no condition should you converse with your peers on your personal rate of compensation.

 BENEFITS

 Benefits will be offered to all full time employees.
-A full time employee is one that is working a consistent 40 hour week and has been at the center for 6 months.
-Any employee working less than 40 hours will not be eligible for benefits.
+A full time employee is one that is working a consistent 40 hour week.
+Any employee working less than 40 hours a week will be given a prorated pay on Holidays based on an average number of hours worked.

-Holidays: The Center will be closed on the following days: New Year’s Day, Good Friday, Memorial day, 4th of July, Labor Day, Thanksgiving Day and the day after, Christmas Eve and Christmas Day.
-If New Year’s Day, 4th of July, or Christmas falls on the weekend, the Center may take the legal holiday.
+Holidays: The Center will be closed on the following days: New Year’s Day, Good Friday, Memorial Day, 4th of July, Labor Day, Thanksgiving Day and the day after, Christmas Eve and Christmas Day.
+If New Year’s Day, 4th of July, or Christmas falls on the weekend, the Center will close either the Friday before or the Monday after.
 Full time employees will be paid for these days after they have completed their probationary period.
 Any call-ins the day before or the day after a holiday will exclude the holiday pay for that particular holiday.

-Vacation: After the first year of employment, full- time employees will earn one week of paid vacation.
-After the third year of employment, full-time employees will have earned an additional week of paid vacation, totaling two weeks.
-After the third and each consecutive year of employment, an additional day of paid vacation will be earned up to a total of three weeks.
+Vacation: After the first year of employment, employees will earn one week of paid vacation.
+After the second year of employment, full-time employees will have earned an additional week of paid vacation, totaling two weeks.
+After the third year and each consecutive year of employment, an additional day of paid vacation will be earned up to a total of three weeks.
 Vacation pay will be for the average number of hours normally worked.
-Vacations will be scheduled on a yearly basis from January 1 through December 31.

-Time Off Notification: A “Time Off Request Form” must be submitted and approved, in advance, by the Administrator to ensure the Center is adequately staffed.

-Personal Days: Each full time employee will be entitled to 2 paid personal days per year after 6 months of continued employment.
+Personal Days: Lead teachers and director will receive 4 personal days per year.
+Each full time employee will be entitled to 2 paid personal days per year, and part-time employees will be entitled to 1 personal day per year, after 6 months of continued employment.
 Personal days cannot be carried over year to year.
 Hours paid will be consistent with average number of hours worked per day.
-A “Time Off Request Form” must be filled out and approved by the Director for all time off.
 Personal days can be used as sick days without prior approval, but if they are not being used as sick days, approval must be given before schedules are made out.

+Time Off Notification: A “Time Off Request Form” for Personal Days and Vacation Days must be submitted and approved, 3 weeks before requested time off, by the Director, to ensure the Center is adequately staffed.

+Sick Days: You must call the Director or the designated Assistant Director, 1 and ½ hours before your shift is to begin.
+If you know you are ill and will not be able to make it to work the following day, please let the Director know, immediately, so someone can be called to come in for you.
+You may use your Personal Days to cover your sick day.
+Once your Personal Days are used for the year, you will not be paid for your sick days.